DeWalt 23GA Pin Nailer Review

 Even though there’s a low-nail lockout, a small window in the magazine gives you a gauge for remaining nails.
 I felt that the lockout mechanism really helped prevent jams.
 Most pin nailers I’ve used jam frequently—particularly when nails get low in the magazine.
 If the DeWalt 23GA Pin Nailer does jam, it may just be the world’s only 23GA pinner with a tool-free jam mechanism.
 I actually fired many strips of nails and didn’t experience any.
 That’s one feature I was happy and impressed I didn’t have to use!

-The DeWalt 23GA Pin Nailer will set you back Out of stock.
+The DeWalt 23GA Pin Nailer will set you back $149.00.
 As I mentioned, it accepts a longer nail than almost all of its competition (2-inch nails versus 1-3/8-inch standard).
 Here’s a quick look at the field:

 The Bottom Line